 Senior UI Designer

-From research it was found that the main first thought a user has when ordering food for delivery, is the type of cuisine they’d like to order.
+From existing research it was found that the main first thought a user has when ordering food for delivery, is the type of cuisine they’d like to order.
 Sometimes this means the user is set on one cuisine in particular, sometimes it means the user has a few cuisines in mind and would like to explore and compare cuisines.

 The cuisines displayed horizontally are the top 6 most popular cuisines, giving the user a quick and efficient way to find restaurants they’re interested in.
 At the end of the horizontal scrolling list there’s a call to action to view more cuisines, opening up a full “Choose cuisines” page.